rotheconrad/F100_Prok_Recombination/README.md

 ### Step 03: Compute F100s

+This step gets the F100 for each genome pair.
+It can write out histograms of the RBM sequence identity distribution.

 *replace ${my_species_name} with your species name (use underscore instead of space) and replace ${my_species} with the output prefix of your choice.
 This will create an important file ${my_species}_F100.tsv needed for the next steps.*

 ```bash